alexander-koch/golem/Syntax.md

 bool: "true", "false"
 ```

-With classes you can also use custom types.
-Arrays are also permitted.
+Additionally there are also option types, classes and arrays.

 ### Arrays